Stiffer penalties proposed for HOV-lane cheaters

 Drivers using a dummy, doll or other fake passenger would have to pay an additional $200 penalty, KING 5 reported.

 HOV cheating is a perennial problem.
-The State Patrol has said HOV cheating is the No. 1 complaint from commuters in King County.
+The State Patrol has said it is the No. 1 complaint from commuters in King County.

-When Gill was a spokesman for the state patrol in 2015, he tweeted a picture of a child-sized zombie doll that had been buckled into the front seat of the car by a driver who was caught solo in the HOV lane near Tacoma.
-The trooper cited the driver for the HOV lane violation, a $136 ticket, and also issued a warning for not having the little one in a child seat, Gill said.
+When Gill was a spokesman for the State Patrol in 2015, he tweeted a picture of a child-sized zombie doll that had been buckled into the front seat of the car by a driver who was caught solo in the HOV lane near Tacoma.
+The trooper cited the driver for the HOV-lane violation, a $136 ticket, and also issued a warning for not having the little one in a child seat, Gill said.

 The driver “tried to beat the system but realized he was caught and understood,” Gill said.